yousefvand/shellman/COMMANDS.md

   echo # Set cursor to the next line of '^C' tput cnorm # show cursor.
 You need this if animation is used.
   # i.e. clean-up code here
-  exit 0 # Exit gracefully.
-Use a number 1-255 for error code if desired.
+  exit 1 # Don't remove.
+Use a number (1-255) for error code.
 }

-# Put this line at the beginning of your script entry point (after function definitions).
+# Put this line at the beginning of your script (after functions used by event handlers).
 # Register CTRL+C event handler
 trap on_ctrl_c SIGINT
 ```